chihabSD/crypto/README.md

-# Cryto wallet app in react native with with api
+# Cryto wallet app in react native with api